FAQ – Zika virus

 Areas with Zika?

 The Zika virus was discovered for the first time in 1947 in Uganda, Africa.
 In 2015 the outbreak started in South America, Central America, the Caribbean and a few pacific islands.
-Zika also occurs in the US and several countries in Asia and Africa.
-For an overview of the countries with zika outbreak, view the complete list of affected countries (we advise pregnant women to avoid the orange and red regions).
+Zika also occurs in several countries in Asia and Africa.
+For an overview of the countries with zika outbreak, view the complete list of affected countries (we advise pregnant women to avoid the regions of category 1 & 2).

 What are the symptoms of Zika?